Greater Metro Junior A Hockey League: History

 The Shelburne Sharks returned as the Shelburne Stars in June 2016, but the team folded soon afterwards.
 The Sturgeon Falls Lumberjacks re-branded as the West Nipissing Lynx, but remained in Sturgeon Falls.
 Early into the 2016–17 season, the Toronto Blue Ice Jets were removed from the schedule in the first week, the Bracebridge Blues in the fifth week, the Komoka Dragons in the seventh week, the Lincoln Mavericks in the twelfth week, and Wiarton Rock in the fifteenth week of the season.
 The Orangeville Ice Crushers would also suspend operations in January 2017 and all remaining games against Orangeville were considered forfeits.

 For 2017–18, the league added the Fergus Force, Ville-Marie Pirates, Wiarton Schooners, and Windsor Aces while losing the Toronto Attack.
 In late August 2017, the Parry Sound Islanders announced they were taking a leave of absence and merged with the Seguin Huskies.
 The Force and Schooners both folded during the season without winning a game.

 After one season following the Islanders merge, the Seguin Huskies folded in 2018.
 The GMHL also added two teams originally in the Canadian Premier Junior Hockey League in the Niagara-on-the-Lake Nationals and Ottawa Sharpshooters for 2018–19.
 The Wiarton Schooners returned but folded midseason for the second consecutive season, and third consecutive midseason GMHL team folding in the town of Wiarton.

 In 2019, the league added the Western Provinces Hockey Association (WPHA) as a Western Division in the GMHL for the 2019–20 season, which then rebranded as the GMHL West.
 The WPHA had played the previous season in the Western States Hockey League as the Provinces Division.
 The 2020 playoffs were then curtailed by the onset of the COVID-19 pandemic and no champion was named.
 The following 2020–21 season did not take place as scheduled due to pandemic restrictions in Ontario and Quebec, with six teams playing only two games each in December 2020.
 The four teams in the GMHL West were able to play a partial season and a playoff in May 2021.
+In 2023, all teams from the GMHL West were removed by the league, which then formed their own league called the National Junior Hockey League (NJHL).